close

 2. Downfalls of the Reconstruction

-3. Economic hardship
+3. Economic Hardship

-Rights of the black community
+4. Rights of the Black Community

-The aftermath of the American Civil War was intended to be a time of hope and unity.
-As both the North and South had the opportunity to recover from the colossal casualties caused by the war, there was huge political pressure to begin Reconstruction and bond the American states together.
-However, this was easier said than done.
-Was reconstruction a success or failure?
-This essay is a response to the controversy.
 On paper, it would appear that reconstruction was well under way.
 The 13th amendment allowed for the abolishment of slavery that had created uproar of equality among states.
 There was government aim to rebuild the South on an economic and social level.
 The 14th amendment was adopted in order to insure the rights of newly freed slaves.
 And the 15th amendment was later passed to allow African American men voting rights.
 Yet the actual events of the reconstruction tell a different story in terms of its success.
 Economically speaking, the South was left in ruins, with little to no industrial base to build from.
 Northern opportunists used the events to make their own money in the South, of which very little was put back into the land.
 The most apparent issue with reconstruction was of course the treatment of newly freed African Americans.
 Although the new amendments promised social change, they were executed poorly.
 Black Codes meant that black rights were extremely limited to levels comparable with slavery.
 Violence also occurred due to social unrest in the South, with the emergence of groups such as the KKK.
 It was clear that there were many prominent social divides still present after the war.
-So why was Reconstruction a failure?
-Essay on this issue has a lot of arguments.

 Downfalls of the Reconstruction

-Economic hardship
+Economic Hardship

 The South’s economic slump affected divisions between North and South which did not improve the situation.
 Soon after the end of the Civil war, many Northern business opportunists saw the money making potential in the South’s weakened economic state.
 They hoped to work on behalf of the newly emancipated slaves and set up their own schemes in the much needed development of industry, in order to exploit the Southern misfortune.
 At first glance, this looks like it may be beneficial for the South, but very little of the money made was reinvested.
 Instead, a majority of the income returned to the North, or with the businesses themselves.
 This was economically disastrous.
 The Civil War had cost the South an estimate of 2.98 billion dollars that would never return for the purpose of industrial investment.
 Soon the Northern opportunists were stifled by the economic downturn in 1873, and departed to take their investment to the West.
 The White South was left penniless, with very little opportunity for economic growth.
 The government’s lack of focus to improve Southern economy was huge contraction on the ability of reconstruction.
 It created economic hardship for those in the South who were already tired after a long war.

-Rights of the black community
+Rights of the Black Community

 Another hugely important downfall to reconstruction after the Civil War was the poor execution of amendments addressing black rights.
 These were put in place in Southern states between 1865 and 1866 in order to define the new rights and responsibilities of black people.
 With them, came new opportunities for African Americans, such as the ability to testify in court.
 However, the Black Codes had numerous limitations and were far from progressive.
 Essentially, the Black Codes allowed for the essence of slavery to continue, and worked as an excellent legal suppressant of the new black freedom.
 With the huge shortage of labour on plantations, there was an economic call to boost employment that occurred in the form of the Black Codes.
 Black people now had to sign labour contracts with their previous owners in order to attain guaranteed work.
 If these contracts were broken in any way, the plantation owner was within his legal rights to whip and beat the black worker as punishment.
 There was a huge lack of working right for black people in comparison to whites at the time.
 Blacks were still under a great deal of both physical and metaphorical supervision.
 The Black Codes still implemented the huge inequalities without any legal backlash and were a huge downfall in the attempted reconstruction.